A-M-D-R-3-W/SmartSnip/README.md

 To customize SmartSnippingTool:

-- Click the **Settings** button to adjust appearance modes, themes, API keys, TTS voice, and TTS model.
+- Click the **Settings** button to adjust appearance modes, themes, OpenAI API key, TTS voice, and TTS model.
-- Changes will be saved automatically and may require a restart for themes to take full effect.
+- Changes will be saved automatically, though theme changes will require a restart to take effect.

 ### Resetting the Application